EPR: producers responsible for waste from used products

 Additional rules may apply per product.
 Sometimes you can cooperate with other producers to comply with the rules.
 For some products, it is mandatory to pay a levy to a producers’ organisation.
 This specially appointed organisation ensures that discarded products are disposed of on behalf of its members.
 And that this is done according to the rules.

-Car tyres and scrap cars
+Vehicle tyres and scrap vehicles

-Read more about collecting and processing car tyres.
+Read more about collecting and processing tyres.

 Collecting batteries and accumulators